pinot-contrib/pinot-docs/basics/data-import/pinot-file-system/import-from-hdfs.md

 ## Push HDFS segment to Pinot Controller

-To push HDFS segment files to Pinot controller, send the HDFS path of your newly created segment files to the Pinot Controller and let it download the files.
+To push HDFS segment files to Pinot controller, send the HDFS path of your newly created segment files to the Pinot Controller.
+The controller will download the files.

 This curl example requests tells the controller to download segment files to the proper table: